 - Stroll along the Great Wall of China, but make sure you take the most exciting ride down

-- Cycle right around the Old City of Xi’an on the ancient city wall
+- Cycle all the way around the Old City of Xi’an on the ancient city wall

-- Be prepared for the horror of Spicy Hot Pot
+- Don’t fall for the horror of Spicy Hot Pot

 Have we included your favourite Suzhou World Heritage Gardens?
-Let us know in the comments if you’ve got more recommendations!
+Let us know in the comments if you’ve got more recommendations, or share your Suzhou garden photos!
+We’d love to see them.

 One more thing!
 If you liked this post, please share it!